 Canaan, New Hampshire

-Cardigan Mountain School, directed by former U.S. Ski Team member, Julia Ford, is home to the PEAKS program — Personalized Education for the Acquisition of Knowledge and Skills — which focuses on teaching boys how to understand themselves as learners, athletes, and human beings.
+Cardigan Mountain School, directed by former U.S. Ski Team member, Julia Ford, specializes in education and athletics for boys in grades 6-9.
+An integral part of the curriculum is the PEAKS program — Personalized Education for the Acquisition of Knowledge and Skills — which focuses on teaching boys how to understand themselves as learners, athletes, and human beings.
 Cardigan Mountain School’s education system caters to the learning style of boys based on age, meaning that throughout their time in the program, they will be taught in a way that best suits them at their current stage of development.
 To avoid the academic disruption often caused in the winter due to training, Cardigan uses this system to enhance their education while in season, while still offering 5-6 days per week of on-hill time, dry-land training, and the opportunity to enjoy team sports, such as mountain biking, in other seasons.

-In May, Cardigan Mountains school will break ground on the “Center for Exploration”, a 19,000 square foot building that will be home to visual arts, digital arts, woodworking, an invention and innovation lab, and an art gallery, to give students better access to experiential learning, set to open in the 2020/2021 season.
+In May, Cardigan Mountain School will break ground on the “Center for Exploration”, a 19,000 square foot building that will be home to visual arts, digital arts, woodworking, an invention and innovation lab, and an art gallery, to give students better access to experiential learning, set to open in the 2020/2021 season.

 Mount Snow Academy